foambubble/foam/docs/features/daily-notes.md

 ## Roam-style Automatic Daily Notes

-Foam may provides an option for automatically opening your Daily Note when you open your Foam workspace.
-Specifying the following configuration in your `.vscode/settings.json`:
+Foam provides an option for automatically opening your Daily Note when you open your Foam workspace.
+You can enable it by specifying the following configuration in your `.vscode/settings.json`:

 ```json
 {